Wm. K. Walthers, Inc., was founded by Bill Walthers (1893 - 1967) in Milwaukee, WI in 1932 - but really, it started years

 Another layout designed and

 built by Bill Walthers in the late 1930's was the Standard gauge Cape Cod Interurban Railway.
 Interestingly this layout

 but disappaeared.
 Bill Walthers loved railroads and was known to have frequently travelled between Milwaukee and NY riding

 alongside the engineer in the locomotive cab.
 The growing possibility of war overshadowed Walther's successes, and raw

-brand of 'Crestline' passenger car kits featuring wood and pressboard sides, and diecast truck and in 1940 Bill introduced
+brand of 'Crestline' passenger car kits featuring wood and pressboard sides, and diecast trucks and in 1940 Bill introduced

 streamlined 'O' scale passenger cars, based on tooling developed for the World’s Fair layout.
+The Walthers Model Railroad

 During the war, model manufacturers were ordered to stop production in order to conserve